LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 Lasso permits arbitrary code to be run immediately before and immediately after a request with full access to the `web_request` and `web_response` objects.
-Code run before a request can manipulate the request data which will be use by the request handler code.
+Code run before a request can manipulate the request data that will be used by the request handler code.
 Code run after a request can manipulate the outgoing headers and content body, doing things such as rewriting HTML links or compressing data for efficiency.